RealTimeChris/DiscordCoreAPI/README.md

 - Finish adding the base Discord-API data structures, along with classes to utilize/access/change their values.

-- Add a "music-listening" layer with a usable "voice channel" that includes audio encoding/decoding.

 - Build a few bots with the library and document examples.

 If you have any suggestions, feel free to let me know, and I will consider taking you up on it.
 Thanks!